RiotKit/tinc-gateway-role/README.md

 **Features:**
 - Access to private subnets behind gateway
-- Support for TOR (allows to hide administrator identity of a hidden service)
 - Automatic client configuration generation
+- Optional support for TOR (allows to hide administrator identity of a hidden service)